-Super Nintendo Superscope
+Super Nintendo Super Scope

 Wii car adaptor

-This Octagon-shaped add-on was about as popular as Streets of Rage 2 was on the 16-bit gaming machine.
-Laid on the ground, the Activator read your actions using infrared lasers which when broken corresponded to a movement in direction.
-It didn't work very well, had a complicated control scheme and had to be calibrated every time you restarted it.
+This octagon-shaped add-on was about as popular as Streets of Rage 2 was on Sega's 16-bit gaming machine.
+Laid on the ground, with the gamer in the centre, the Activator was supposed to read your actions using infrared lasers which, when broken with body gestures, corresponded to a movement or action in-game.

 Nintendo Power Glove

-The Power Glove which had a NES controller mounted onto it, used triangulation technology that didn't really work and failed to capture the imagination of the gaming public.
-Even an fleeting appearance in the Nintendo love-in flick 'The Wizard' could save it from the scrap heap.
+The Power Glove, which had a NES controller mounted onto it, used triangulation technology that didn't really work and failed to capture the imagination of the gaming public.
+Even an fleeting appearance in the Nintendo love-in flick The Wizard couldn't save it from the scrap heap.

 Nintendo Power Pad